EdwardRutz/demoNotes/README.md

 # Demo Notes

 Code examples and javascript from our demos all in one file.
-Each javascript file is named after the code along.
+Each javascript directory is named after the code along.